Senate Candidates Green and McCommas Race to the Runoff

 Meanwhile, McCommas, the Chandler rancher who has a construction company got the nod from the state political party has raised $82,438 in his first campaign, including a personal loan.
 He has used almost $40,000 of his campaign coffer to pay his political consultant Amber Integrated.

-The winner of Tuesday’s race takes the seat and will not have to appear on the November general election ballot.
+The winner of Tuesday’s race faces Democrat Karen Rackley on the November ballot.
+Rackley won the primary in June.